-Long customer wait-times can be a death-sentence for both quick and full service restaurants alike.
+Long customer wait-times can be a deathsentence for both quick and full service restaurants alike.
 Having said this, a full service restaurant is more likely to be forgiven for lengthy wait times, with the exception perhaps, of lunchtime service when customers are crunched for time and expect restaurants to be accommodating of this.

-7.4 KITCHEN EQUIPMENT
+KITCHEN EQUIPMENT

-Buying the right equipment can make or break you in the restaurant business.
+Getting the right equipment can make or break you in the restaurant business.
 Be sure to consider all your options before making purchases.

-It is important to purchase equipment that helps your chef to prepare and store food efficiently.
+It is important to get equipment that helps your chef to prepare and store food efficiently.
 Whatever your concept is, plan the efficiencies from the back door to the plate.